 - 1. If providing laundry hookups, laundry room closets are required and must be 36" minimum depth measured from back wall to back of closet doors. - 2.
-Clothes dryer vent connection must be 2" maximum above finished floor. - 3.
+Dryer vent connection must be 2 inches maximum above finished floor. - 3.
 Washer water shutoff valves must be installed right side up with the hose connection below the shutoff handle. - 4.
 In Type A and Type B units, each clothes washer and dryer must be centered for a side approach only in a four foot clear floor space area.
 The washer and dryer clear floor space areas may overlap.
+All electrical, plumbing and venting rough-ins must be centered behind each washer and dryer.